Substance Use Cessation & Prevention

-Walla Walla County Department of Community Health has a contract with the Washington State Department of Health to coordinate the Youth Marijuana Prevention and Education Program (YMPEP) in the nine-county Greater Columbia Accountable Communities of Health region.
-Through the YMPEP we provide information and resources to reduce use and access to marijuana by youth ages 12-20.
+Walla Walla County Department of Community Health has a contract with the Washington State Department of Health to coordinate the Youth Cannabis and Commercial Tobacco Prevention Program (YCCTPP) in the nine-county Greater Columbia Accountable Communities of Health region.
+Through the YCCTPP we provide information and resources to reduce use and access to marijuana by youth ages 12-20.
 Below are resources for youth, parents, and community members to support informed decisions about marijuana use.

 - YouCan Campaign

 - Know this about Cannabis